 On the day of the dedication, Governor Endicott Peabody, who addressed the crowd of almost 3,000, later toured his new underground emergency office, which was set aside for the Commonwealth’s chief official.
 Other speakers that day included State Director of Civil Defense Daniel J. Flynn, U.S. Assistant Secretary of Defense for Civil Defense Stuart L. Pittman, Regional Director of Civil Defense Alexander A. Morrissette, as well as local Framingham officials and clergy.
 There were high school bands and the Framingham American Legion presented the colors.

 The highlight of the day was reported to be when the two back-up hydraulically operated telescopic antennae, which are stored in 18-foot underground silos, were extended to their full height of 77’.

-These principles continue to hold true today, more than ever.
+The principles stated by Governor Peabody a half century ago continue to hold true today, more than ever.
 Civil Defense, now Emergency Management, is more than the facilities and the equipment, but people.
 Men and women, who, for well over a half-century, have dedicated themselves to the safety and well-being of their fellow citizens, regardless of the danger, emergency or disaster.

 Check out our Facebook photo album for photos of the State Emergency Operations Center (SEOC) Through the Years